yassinechihi/my-infra-prod/README.md

-# my-infra-prod
+# This prod terraform repo is for infra developers.
-terraform codebase repo
+The infra was last modified by: Yassine Chihi